fkpwolf/blog/_posts/2019/2019-2-26-build-kubernetes-ha-cluster-by-kubic.md

 <https://github.com/kubernetes-sigs/kubespray> all-in-one solution.
 Support lots of linux distribution and different k8s component.
 Kubic just provide a container linux and still need extra works to build a HA cluster.
 Kubespray will install k8s cluster automatically, just like Magnum.

+If Kubic supports upgrading of OS, how about the pods which have been installed on it?
+Need provision again?
+For common cloud image like Fedora Cloud image, the pain point is it takes long time to do release upgrade and soon a release reaches EOL.

 ### add Terraform KVM provider SR-IOV support

 Error creating libvirt domain: virError(Code=1, Domain=10, Message='internal error: process exited while connecting to monitor: 2019-02-12T10:20:45.293085Z qemu-system-x86_64: -drive file=/home/fan/go/src/github.com/dmacvicar/terraform-provider-libvirt/libvirt/testdata/tcl.iso,format=raw,if=none,id=drive-ide0-0-0,readonly=on: Could not open '/home/fan/go/src/github.com/dmacvicar/terraform-provider-libvirt/libvirt/testdata/tcl.iso': Permission denied')